fredyouhanaie/etsmgr/README.md

 `etsmgr`, then `del_table` should be called multiple times, once per table.

-### `etsmgr:wait4etsmgr/0,1`
+### `etsmgr:wait4etsmgr/0,1,2`

-This is a helper function that can be used by the client to ensure `etsmgr` is up and running, either at start up or following the termination of `etsmgr`.
+These helper functions that can be used by the client to ensure `etsmgr` is up and running, either at start up or following the termination of `etsmgr`.
 The function will block until `etsmgr` is available.
+The `/1,2` variants of the function allow the caller to choose the server instance and/or the polling interval.

 ### `etsmgr:info/0,1`